 Ancient Isthmia: the Roman Mosaics

-Today, besides the Isthmia archaeological site and small in-house museum, there is a small flourishing settlement in the same area of Isthmia, with beautiful coves and beaches surrounded by a pine forest.
+Today, in addition to the Isthmia archaeological site and small in-house museum, there is a small flourishing settlement in the same area of Isthmia.
+It has beautiful coves and beaches surrounded by a pine forest.
 It is a popular summer resort, mostly among Greeks.

-Food Tip: On your way to the Ancient Isthmia, stop at the Zois Bakery, its fruit cakes, and bread are delicious.
+Food Tip: On your way to Ancient Isthmia, stop at the Zois Bakery.
+Its fruit cakes and bread are delicious.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.